r-owen/base_loom_server/docs/weaving.md

 and potential future fabric, somewhat grayed out, above.
 (This is the opposite of the usual US drawdown direction.)

+The unwoven fabric will include a gap between each pattern repeat if "Separate repeats" is checked.
+See [Repeating](#repeating) for more information.

 A [setting](settings.md) allows you to specify whether warp end 1 is shown at the right or left.

 Note that the display is naive; it shows all threads as the same thickness,